 Other medications, such as antidepressants, may also be used to treat the anxiety or depression that accompanies fibromyalgia.

-We advocate patients suffering from debilitating chronic pain to contact us for a free MRI review or to discuss symptoms with a spine surgeon to discover if the Bonati Spine Procedures could be a fibromyalgia treatment option.
+We advocate patients suffering from debilitating chronic pain to contact us for an MRI review or to discuss symptoms with a spine surgeon to discover if the Bonati Spine Procedures could be a fibromyalgia treatment option.